Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 Use this simple formula:

-• Current monthly leads × 35% (achievable conversion with fast response) = Potential customers
+- Current monthly leads × Your achievable conversion rate with fast response = Potential customers

-For most Charleston contractors, this number is shocking.
-It's often $20,000-50,000+ per month in revenue they're leaving on the table just because of slow response times.
+For most Charleston contractors, this number is eye-opening—often thousands of dollars per month in revenue they're leaving on the table just because of slow response times.

 Step 3: Choose Your Solution